Lesser Long-eared Bat Lesser Long-eared Bat Nyctophilus geoffroyi (Marg Turton)

 When thinking of wildlife in the Blue Mountains, or anywhere really, bats can be easily overlooked - they mainly fly at night, some are very small and bats don’t get talked about much compared with birds and other mammals.
 With a long history of folk tales and legends featuring bats, some people even find them a little creepy.

-But bats are a very important part of the local ecology, with 21 species living in the Greater Blue Mountains area – the most diverse of all mammalian groups and making up more than a third of all native mammal species.
+However, bats are a very important part of the local ecology, with 22 species living in the Greater Blue Mountains area – they are the most diverse of all mammalian groups and make up more than a third of all native mammal species.
 Seven of these bats are listed as threatened in NSW.
-Even the Gardens of Stone Stage 2 proposal area (of just 39,000 hectares) has 19 species.

-Small bats can often be seen on at dusk on the edge of the bush and around street lights, fluttering about to catch tiny insects on the wing.
+Small microbats can often be seen at dusk on the edge of the bush and around street lights, fluttering about to catch tiny insects on the wing.
 Have a look tonight!

 Eastern Bent-winged Bat Eastern Bent-winged Bat (Marg Turton)